Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In the first of these stops, the Museum of Marrakech, I recommend that you just stop to look at its wonderful central courtyard, with a beauty that makes it highly recommended.

-Nearby is the Almoravid Quobba, a domed building that is the last example of architecture of that era in the city.
+Nearby is the Almoravid Quobba, a dome-shaped building that is the last example of architecture of that time in the city.
 It is particularly interesting inside, where there is a souk called Souk Foudouq Ouarzazi.

 Menara Gardens